OpenAstroTech/OpenAstroTracker/README.md

 # The OpenAstroTracker:
 A 3D printed, cheap Tracker for DSLR astrophotography.
+Head over to [r/OpenAstroTech](https://www.reddit.com/r/OpenAstroTech/) for questions and stuff.

 ## What parts to print:
 **For latitude specific parts:**